Pennsylvanian (geology): Invertebrates

 The major forms of life at this time were the arthropods.
-Due to the high levels of oxygen, arthropods were far larger than modern ones.
-Arthropleura, a giant millipede relative, was a common sight and the giant dragonfly Meganeura "flew the skies".
+Arthropods were far larger than modern ones.
+Arthropleura, a giant millipede, was a common sight and the giant griffinfly Meganeura "flew the skies".
+It is commonly considered that is because of high oxygen level, however some of those large arthropod records are also known from period with relatively low oxygen, which suggest high oxygen pressure may not have been a primary reason for their gigantism.

 Vertebrates

 Amphibians were diverse and common; some were several meters long as adults.
 The collapse of the rainforest ecology in the mid-Pennsylvanian (between the Moscovian and the Kasimovian) removed many amphibian species that did not survive as well in the cooler, drier conditions.
 Amniotes, however, prospered due to specific key adaptations.
 One of the greatest evolutionary innovations of the Carboniferous was the amniote egg, which allowed for the further exploitation of the land by certain tetrapods.
-These included the earliest sauropsid reptiles (Hylonomus), and the earliest known synapsid pelycosaurs (Archaeothyris).
+These included the earliest sauropsid reptiles (Hylonomus), and the earliest known "pelycosaur" synapsids (Archaeothyris).
 Small lizard-like animals quickly gave rise to many descendants.
 Amniotes underwent a major evolutionary radiation, in response to the drier climate that followed the rainforest collapse.